particle-iot/docs/src/content/getting-started/cloud/location.md

 Device Vitals can be used to generate an approximate location of the device and is available on cellular, Wi-Fi, and Ethernet devices.
 On non-cellular devices, Device Vitals geolocation uses IP-address geolocation, so the location will not be precise.

 On Sandbox and Basic plans, the Device Vitals location is updated once per week.

-On Enterprise plans, the location is updated on all Device Vitals updates.
+On Enterprise plans, the location is updated when Device Vitals are updated and:
+- The network identity has changed (new IP address or cell tower)
+- Or at least one hour has passed since the last update

 When calculating location from Device Vitals, `loc-enhanced` events are never sent.
 However, once you've enabled location storage in the console you can use the [query location API](/reference/cloud-apis/api/#query-location-for-one-device-within-a-product) to find a device's location.
 For the